ethereum/research/casper4/casper_paper.md

 <img src="https://raw.githubusercontent.com/vbuterin/diagrams/master/slasher1sec.png" width="400px"></img>

-This solves nothing at stake (at the cost of an extremely weak synchrony assumption that will be discussed later), and ensures that such proof of stake algorithms can be at least as secure as proof of work.
+This solves nothing at stake (at the cost of an extremely weak synchrony assumption ("weak subjectivity") that will be discussed later), and ensures that such proof of stake algorithms can be at least as secure as proof of work.
 However, we can go further.
 It was soon discovered by Vlad Zamfir that consensus algorithms based on penalties could be made vastly more secure than consensus algorithms that are purely based on rewards, because there is an inherent asymmetry between the two.
 Whereas rewards are inherently limited in the size of the incentive that they offer, as every reward paid out must be paid out by the protocol, penalties can theoretically go much higher, potentially even all the way up to the entire pool of capital that the participant is participating in the proof of stake mechanism with.

 This allows for the introduction of a notion of _economic finality_: